nnurlan008/dream/README.md

 * In the system's BIOS, `ACS` must be disabled if the option is available
 * Preferrably new Linux kernel; 5.x.
 The profile uses Ubuntu 22.04.

-#### If you plan to use the Cloudlab profile, the following commands will setup the system
+#### If you plan to use the Cloudlab profile, the following commands will set up the system

 ### Commands for System Setup ###